Right of entry

 Suspected contraventions

-When a permit holder enters a workplace to investigate a suspected contravention of the Fair Work Act or a related instrument (for example, an award or enterprise agreement), they can:
+When a permit holder enters a workplace to investigate a suspected contravention of the Fair Work Act or an award or agreement, they can only:

 • inspect any work, process or object that relates to the suspected contravention